Restaurant Operations

 Stars: protect them

-The mushroom risotto and ribeye are doing exactly what you want.
-Don’t change the recipe, don’t raise the price just because you can.
+The margherita and pepperoni pies are doing exactly what you want: high margin and high volume.
+Don't change the recipe, don't raise the price just because you can.

 • Put them in high-visibility spots on the menu (top right, first in a section, or in a callout box)